More than just factory workers: Intelligent robots are changing our lives – from medicine to the home – Image: Xpert.Digital

 The diversity of robotics is impressive.
 Different types of robots are designed for specific tasks and applications.
 An overview of the most important robot types shows how wide the range of applications is:

-- Industrial robots: automate tasks such as welding, painting and assembly.
-Areas of application are primarily manufacturing and the automotive industry.
+- Industrial robots automate tasks such as welding, painting, and assembly.
+Their main areas of application are manufacturing and the automotive industry.

-- Service robots: Support in the service sector, e.g. B. in the catering industry, in healthcare or in logistics.
+- Service robots: Provide support in the service sector, e.g. in the catering industry, healthcare or logistics.

-- Autonomous mobile robots (AMR): Navigate independently and are used in logistics and warehousing.
+- Autonomous mobile robots (AMRs): Navigate independently and are used in logistics and warehousing.

-- Automated guided vehicles (AGV): Follow fixed routes and are often used in production.
+- Automated guided vehicles (AGVs): Follow fixed routes and are frequently used in production.

 - Articulated robots: Perform complex movements and are particularly suitable for assembly work.

-- Cobots (collaborative robots): Work closely with people to support manufacturing and assembly processes.
+- Cobots (collaborative robots): Work closely with humans to support manufacturing and assembly processes.

-- Hybrid systems: Combine different types of robots, e.g. B. AMRs with gripper arms, thus expanding the possible applications.
+- Hybrid systems: Combine different robot types, e.g. AMRs with gripper arms, thus expanding the application possibilities.

 The role of artificial intelligence in robotics

 Artificial intelligence (AI) is a key factor in modern robotics.
-It enables robots to solve complex tasks, learn from experience and adapt to dynamic environments.
-These characteristics not only make robots more versatile, but also more autonomous and efficient.
+It enables robots to solve complex tasks, learn from experience, and adapt to dynamic environments.
+These qualities make robots not only more versatile but also more autonomous and efficient.

 AI is used in various areas of robotics: